nikolaswise/transportation-service-plan/src/lib/07_Glossary.md

 **Connected Vehicle**

-a vehicle that communicates with the Internet, other vehicles, wayside systems and/or passengers.
+A vehicle that communicates with the Internet, other vehicles, wayside systems and/or passengers.

 **Corridor**